plan-research/tga-pipeline/README.md

     --spaceUser <arg>    Space user name
 ```

-Additionally, if you are trying to run the pipeline outside of docker images, TestSpark also requires you
+Additionally, if you are trying to run the pipeline outside of Docker images, TestSpark also requires you
 to specify `TEST_SPARK_HOME` environment variable with the path to TestSpark installation.

+### EvoSuite

+[EvoSuite](https://github.com/EvoSuite/evosuite) automatically generates JUnit test suites for Java classes,
+targeting code coverage criteria such as branch coverage.
+It uses an evolutionary approach based on a genetic algorithm to derive test suites.
+To improve readability, the generated unit tests are minimized,
+and regression assertions that capture the current behavior of the tested classes are added to the tests.

+Currently, the pipeline uses a pre-build version of [EvoSuite-1.0.5](lib/evosuite-1.0.5.jar),
+which forces us to use JDK 11 for the experiments, as it fails on the newer versions.

+Running EvoSuite does not require any additional arguments, one can just use
+the provided [evosuite-config.env](tool-configs/evosuite-config.env) environment file.